 If you only wanted to use the Daycare facilities on certain occasions (like when your dog needs grooming), we are happy to accommodate for this.
 As it is difficult to get grooming appointments on weekends, you are able to let your dog spend the whole day with us; exploring, socialising and playing, then coming home looking svelte with their new hair style too!

-The screening process for casual clients is the same for regulars, but once your furbaby has passed their induction, they are welcome back time and time again.
+The screening process for casual clients is the same for regulars, but once your furbaby has completed their enrolment form and passed their trial day, they are welcome back time and time again.
 Talk to our staff for a schedule suitable to you.

-Why does my dog have to attend induction before starting daycare?
+Why does my dog have to attend a trial day before starting daycare?

 To ensure the safety of all dogs in the Daycare, it is important that we pre-screen all new starters.
-We will organise an induction and assessment time for you and your dog, generally after 6pm on a Friday night.
+We will organise an introduction and assessment time for you and your dog, generally an initial trial day.
 During the induction, we assess your dog’s suitability for the Daycare, and answer any questions you may have.
-After your furbaby passes the induction, an orientation day is then held to further assess your dog and ensure the utmost safety is withheld within the daycare.

 Why does my dog have to be desexed?

-At FurBaby, all dogs over the age of six months are required to be desexed before they can attend Daycare.
+At FurBaby Dog Daycare, all dogs over the age of six months are required to be desexed.
 This is a requirement supported by several local Veterinarians, Animal Behaviour Consultants and certified trainers, and is something we believe is essential to the safety and wellbeing of all the dogs in our care.

-No alternative forms of contraception are accepted (e.g. vasectomy).
+No alternative forms of contraception are accepted (e.g. vasectomy and ovary sparing).

 What kind of Vaccinations does my dog need to attend FurBaby Daycare?